khan-systems/portfolio/README.md

 A lightweight, fast, and accessible single-page application built with **Vite + React + TypeScript + Tailwind CSS**.

+> **Note on Pricing:** Public site does not list prices — pricing is discussed during discovery or paid architecture sessions.

 ---

 ## 🚀 Quick Start